 13. VIVA Blackpool

-Viva Blackpool is an all-in-one facility, home to comedy shows, theatres, music, and food courts.
+Viva Blackpool is an all-in-one facility, home to comedy shows, theatres, music and food courts.
 These shows have a story of their own and justify the ticket prices.
 And if you happen to be at the facility on any local holiday, your experience would be even better.
 The VIVA organizes several cultural and traditional shows, which become a memorable experience for the visitors.

 14. Central Pier

 Central pier is where Blackpool’s famous big wheel is located, but it is not the only attraction.
 The terrace bar is situated adjacent to the pier, offers breathtaking views, and serves a one-of-a-kind gin.
-Pirate bay is the most extensive family bar in the town and offers free entertainment shows.
+Pirate bay is the largest family bar in the town and offers free entertainment shows.
 And not to forget, the Showbar, right at the front of the pier, exhibits seasonal shows.

 15. Grand Theater

 Grand Theater Blackpool is one of the few theatres that remained open even during WWI and WWII.
 The theatre hosts several classical, comic, and musical shows that the visitors appreciate.